 Our trip in Australia is coming to an end and now we have found an even cheaper way of finding a place to sleep.
 And to be honest, it’s a lot more comfortable too!
 In our post Backpackers Guide: Travel Australia on a Budget, we already mentioned this type of accommodation.
 And now, during our last two weeks in Australia we have a whole house for ourselves without having to pay anything.
 The only thing we have to do is taking care of a cute dog.
 We are house sitting.

 As I’m writing this I’m snuggled up on the couch with Jeffrey, and our new friend Paisley is snoring and crawled up between us.
 Paisley is a dog, a Kelpie Cross more specifically, and we’ve been taking care of her for a week now.
 In front of us we have a lovely view of the Swan River and tropical palmtrees (… and netflix).
 We are staying here completely free, without paying rent or utilities.
 There is even a 4×4 drive car we can use.
 The only thing we are spending money on right now is groceries.

-It’s a great opportunity for long term travelers, just like us.
+Housesitting is a great opportunity for long term travellers like us.
 Sometimes you can house sit on a certain place for weeks, months, sometimes years!
-However, also for short term travelers it’s definitely an option.
-For instance, this place is only for a short time period.
+However, also for short term travellers it’s definitely an option.
+For instance, the place we are currently staying is only for a short time period.
 And after this house sit, we have another house sit in Australia for just three days.

 How to Become a House Sitter

 What is really important when you want to become a house sitter, is that the owners trust you.
 They need to be sure that you are reliable, that you are honest and that they can feel safe while they are away.
 This trust can be gained by having prior experience as a house sitter, so that you can actually give them references.
 But how to get this experience in the first place?